 This section outlines the weighted demographics of survey respondents as well as corresponding information from the MA database (as available).
 As described above, there were three variables used to create the sample and ultimately weight the survey data (race/ethnicity, prior telehealth utilization, and program eligibility type).
-Accordingly, the percentages for these variables among survey respondents match the percentages for these variables among survey respondents match the percentages for these variables.
+Accordingly, the percentages for these variables among survey respondents match the percentages for these variables among the population as a whole.